Features

 Image Export

-yFiles allows you to export the diagrams to common image and graphics formats, and to print them out.
+yFiles enables you to export diagrams to popular image and graphic formats, as well as print them.
 Note that not all formats are supported by every variant of yFiles.

 Bitmap Image Export